horribleheffalump/MinimaxResearch/CMNFvsUT/Docs/UKF.GeneratedXmlDoc.md

 ## Type UTStaticEstimate

- Unscented transform estimate for the following model: y = Phi(x) + Nu, where x is a random variable with known mean and covariance, Nu - noise with zero mean and known covariance Usage: 1. specify the parameters of the unscented transform in utProperty manually or by means of primitive optmization procedure [[|M:UKF.UTStaticEstimate.EstimateParameters(System.Int32,System.Int32,System.Func{MathNet.Numerics.LinearAlgebra.Vector{System.Double},MathNet.Numerics.LinearAlgebra.Vector{System.Double}},System.Func{MathNet.Numerics.LinearAlgebra.Matrix{System.Double},System.Double},MathNet.Numerics.LinearAlgebra.Vector{System.Double}[],MathNet.Numerics.LinearAlgebra.Vector{System.Double}[],MathNet.Numerics.LinearAlgebra.Vector{System.Double},MathNet.Numerics.LinearAlgebra.Matrix{System.Double},MathNet.Numerics.LinearAlgebra.Matrix{System.Double},System.String)]] 2. calculate the estimate [[|M:UKF.UTStaticEstimate.Estimate(System.Func{MathNet.Numerics.LinearAlgebra.Vector{System.Double},MathNet.Numerics.LinearAlgebra.Vector{System.Double}},MathNet.Numerics.LinearAlgebra.Vector{System.Double}[],MathNet.Numerics.LinearAlgebra.Vector{System.Double}[],MathNet.Numerics.LinearAlgebra.Vector{System.Double},MathNet.Numerics.LinearAlgebra.Matrix{System.Double},MathNet.Numerics.LinearAlgebra.Matrix{System.Double},MathNet.Numerics.LinearAlgebra.Vector{System.Double}@,MathNet.Numerics.LinearAlgebra.Matrix{System.Double}@,MathNet.Numerics.LinearAlgebra.Matrix{System.Double}@)]] It should be noted, that the train and test sets may be different.
+ Unscented transform estimate for the model y = Phi(x) + Nu, where - x is a random variable with known mean and covariance, - Nu - noise with zero mean and known covariance Usage: - specify the parameters of the unscented transform in utProperty manually or by means of primitive optmization procedure [[|!:UTStaticEstimate.EstimateParameters()]] - calculate the estimate [[|!:UTStaticEstimate.Estimate()]] It should be noted, that the train and test sets may be different.
 That is, the arrays of samples X = [x_0,...,x_N] and observations Y = [y_0,...,y_N] = [Phi(x_0) + Nu_0,...,Phi(x_N) + Nu_N] may vary for the step of the unscented transform parameters optimization and the step of unscented transform estimate calculation.